iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/QR Decomposition/HS Reflector.md

 Used a lot for QR, Hessenberg Form transform.

+The matrix is Hermitian and it's a projector, and it's therefore, known as an Orthogonal Projector.

 [^1]: Unitary $x, y$, if not $(y - x)$ will not be the normal of the hyperplane separating the vector $x, y$.